How to Pay Collection Debt

 Your Name and Address and Account Number

-- Continue to open your mail to know if the debt has changed hands or if you are being sued or threatened with garnishment.
+Remember to keep copies of all letters and payments and continue to open your mail to know if the debt has changed hands or if you are being sued or threatened with garnishment.
 Seek legal advice, and attend a court date with your payment evidence.